 Seek out help if you don’t think you’re handling the grief well on your own.

 When you’re trying to get through the holidays with feelings of profound grief and loss, it can feel like you’re the only one in a sea of happy, smiling people.
-But keep in mind that this could not be further from the truth; the holidays trigger such feelings for huge numbers of people.
-If you take steps for self-care, though, then you can get through this difficult season in a way that’s at least mindful of your own health, even if the healing process continues as part of your life well after the holidays are over.
+But keep in mind that this could not be further from the truth; the holidays trigger such feelings for many people.
+Take steps for self-care, though.
+You can get through this challenging season in a way that’s at least mindful of your own health, even if the healing process continues as part of your life well after the holidays are over.

 Envision Wellness is a private practice that offers psychotherapy, psychological testing, and life coaching in Miami, FL.
 Our team has a passion for helping others achieve happy, fulfilling, and change-making lives that make the world a better place.
 Each therapist has their areas of expertise.
 Not sure who you’d like to work with?
 Click here to schedule a free 20-minute phone consult to help you decide.